bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/collecting-files-with-codesigndoc.md

 - files
 - xamarin
 - xcode
-summary: 'The open source codesigndoc tool runs a clean Xcode/Xamarin Studio Archive on your Mac, and analyzes the generated archive file. '
+description: 'The open source codesigndoc tool runs a clean Xcode/Xamarin Studio Archive on your Mac, and analyzes the generated archive file. '
 redirect_from: []
 menu: